awork-io/awork/README.md

 ### What is the easiest option for authorization for the API?
 The awork API needs authentification for most endpoints.
 The easiest way for authentification is to use Basic Auth with a Bearer token which you can create in your awork application: [Client Applications and API Keys](https://support.awork.io/hc/en-us/articles/360002815960-Client-Applications-and-API-Keys)

-The other option would be to use OAuth 2.0: https://developers.awork.io/#authentication
+The other option would be to use OAuth 2.0: [API Authentication](https://developers.awork.io/#authentication)

 ### Does the API have pagination?
 Yes, the awork API has pagination which can be found in the Pagition section under [API Description](https://developers.awork.io/#api-description).
 You can add pagination behind your query by adding the page and pageSize attribute like this: